ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Numerical features are directly transformed into a float valued vector of length `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
 No additional information about them is available in the JSON metadata file.

-he parameters available for preprocessing arehe parameters available for preprocessing are
+Parameters available for preprocessing are

 - `missing_value_strategy` (default `fill_with_const`): what strategy to follow when there's a missing value in a binary column.
 The value should be one of `fill_with_const`  (replaces the missing value with a specific value specified with the `fill_value` parameter), `fill_with_mode` (replaces the missing values with the most frequent value in the column), `fill_with_mean` (replaces the missing values with the mean of the values in the column), `backfill` (replaces the missing values with the next valid value).
 - `fill_value` (default `0`): the value to replace the missing values with in case the `missing_value_strategy` is `fill-value`.

 ### Numerical Input Features and Encoders

-Numerical features have one encoder, the raw float values coming from the input placeholders are passed through a signle neuron for scaling purposes, (optionally) passed thorugh a normalizetion layer (either `None`, `batch_norm`, or `layer_norm`) and returned as outputs.
+Numerical features have one encoder, the raw float values coming from the input placeholders are passed through a single neuron for scaling purposes, (optionally) passed through a normalization layer (either `None`, `batch_norm`, or `layer_norm`) and returned as outputs.
 Inputs are of size `b` while outputs are fo size `b x 1` where b is the batch size.

 he available encoder parameters arehe available encoder parameters are